frankluongo/beginner-javascript/readme.md

 ### 59: Building a Slider

-- This is up next
+- Code in `exercises/59 - Slider/src/slider-v1.js`

 ## Module 11: Prototypes, `This`, `new` and Inheritance